missionpinball/mpf-docs/config-file-reference/game.rst

 .. include:: _machine_config_yes.rst
 .. include:: _mode_config_no.rst

-Here's a same ``game:`` section which shows all the settings along with their default values.
+Here's a sample ``game:`` section which shows all the settings along with their default values.
 Note that you do not need to include a ``game:`` section in your machine config, as MPF will use these default values unless you specifically override them.